Philip Seymour Hoffman: 2005–2009: Critical acclaim

-Hoffman won many awards for his portrayal of the writer Truman Capote (pictured in 1959) in Capote (2005).
+Hoffman won many awards for his portrayal of the writer Truman Capote in Capote (2005), including the Academy Award for Best Actor.

 A turning point in Hoffman's career came with the biographical film Capote (2005), which dramatized Truman Capote's experience of writing his true crime novel In Cold Blood (1966).
 Hoffman took the title role for a project that he co-produced and helped bring to fruition.
 Portraying the idiosyncratic writer proved highly demanding, requiring significant weight loss and four months of research—such as watching video clips of Capote to help him affect the author's effeminate voice and mannerisms.
 Hoffman stated that he was not concerned with perfectly imitating Capote's speech, but he did feel a great duty to "express the vitality and the nuances" of the writer.
 During filming, he stayed in character constantly so as not to lose the voice and posture: "Otherwise", he explained, "I would give my body a chance to bail on me."
 Capote was released to great acclaim, particularly regarding Hoffman's performance.
-Many critics commented that the role was designed to win awards, and indeed Hoffman received an Oscar, Golden Globe, Screen Actors Guild Award, BAFTA, and various other critics' awards.
+Many critics commented that the role was designed to win awards, and indeed Hoffman went on to receive numerous accolades, including an Academy Award, an Actor Award, a BAFTA Award, a Critics' Choice Movie Award, and a Golden Globe Award, all for Best Actor.
 In 2006, Premiere listed his role in Capote as the 35th-greatest movie performance of all time.
 After the film, several commentators began to describe Hoffman as one of the finest, most ambitious actors of his generation.

 Hoffman received his only Primetime Emmy Award nomination for his supporting role in the HBO miniseries Empire Falls (2005), about life in a New England town.
 He ultimately lost to castmate Paul Newman.
 In 2006, he appeared in the summer blockbuster Mission: Impossible III, playing the villainous arms dealer Owen Davian opposite Tom Cruise.
 A journalist for Vanity Fair stated that Hoffman's "black-hat performance was one of the most delicious in a Hollywood film since Alan Rickman's in Die Hard ", and he was generally approved of for bringing gravitas to the action film.
 With a gross of nearly US$400 million, it exposed Hoffman to a mainstream audience.